9aia/thal/pm/BACKLOG.md

 - Check user plan in API routes that are necessary
 - Allow users to use only one session
 - Handle invalid sessions
-- Fix bug copying HTML in messages
+- Remove <br> appearing when copying HTML into the ContentEditable
 - Fix locale change routing (remove `/{locale}` from `/app`)
   - Use locale param in site routes